 Create a Managed Kubernetes Cluster from the Deploy Kubernetes page in my.cubepath.com.
-CubePath runs the control plane for you while your worker nodes run on CubePath VPS that you size and scale, you just download a kubeconfig and use kubectl like any other cluster.
-Most options are pre-filled, so you can launch in a few clicks.
+CubePath runs the control plane for you while your worker nodes run on CubePath VPS that you size and scale — you just download a kubeconfig and use kubectl like any other cluster.

 NoteYour account must be verified before you can deploy.